StellarSand/privacy-settings/Privacy Settings/Brave.md

 ## Shields
-- Default View: Advanced View
+- Auto-redirect AMP pages: On
 - Trackers and ads blocking: Aggressive
 - Upgrade connections to HTTPS: On
-- Cookie blocking: Only cross-site
+- Block fingerprinting: Strict (If you face any issues with sites, change it back to standard)
-- Fingerprinting blocking: Strict (If you face any issues with sites, change it back to standard)
+- Block cookies: Only cross-site